kaglet/library/README.md

 ## Features

 - Add, delete, edit books.
-- Local storage via the local storage javascript API.
+- Books are saved to local storage via the local storage javascript API.
 - Validation with dynamic error messages via the javascript constraint validation API.

 ## To add in future: